syntevo/syntevo.github.io/SmartGit/Latest/Rebase.md

 The Rebase command allows you to apply commits from one branch to another.
 Rebase can be viewed as more powerful version of [Cherry-Pick](Cherry-Pick.md), which is optimized to apply multiple commits from one branch to another.
-In SmartGit, a distinction is made between **Rebase HEAD to** and **Rebase to HEAD**:

-**Rebase HEAD to** rebases ("moves") the commits below the HEAD to the selected commit.
+**Rebase** "moves" (actually "rewrites") the commits below the HEAD to the selected commit.
 The HEAD will be moved to the new fork.

 ``` text